azdabat/LOLBIN-Threat-Hunter-Bible/README.md

 ---

+> [!NOTE]
+> **Placeholders currently exist and rules are constantly being tuned for production ready servers.
+This project is in it's early days, and completion will be finished shortly.
+Most sections completed including Rules **

 ## Overview

 This section contains a growing collection of production-grade detection rules focused on identifying abuse of Windows Living-off-the-Land Binaries (LOLBins).
 These rules are built for Microsoft Defender for Endpoint and Sentinel, using behaviour-first logic, attacker tradecraft patterns, parent/child process lineage, and contextual scoring.